 September 25, 2020 | 8:50 a.m.

-Springfield, Mo.
-2020 has been the most active fire season on record for the West Coast.
-More than 5,000,000 acres have burned in California, Oregon, and Washington so far, and more than 18,000 fires have been detected to date.
-To put that in perspective, less than 10,000 fires were detected in 2015 and less than 4,000 were detected in 2001.
+The year 2020 has held the most active fire season on record for the West Coast.
+More than 5 million acres have burned in California, Oregon, and Washington so far, and more than 18,000 fires have been detected to date.
+To put that in perspective, less than 10,000 fires were detected in 2015 and less than 4,000 in 2001.

 In California alone, more than 17,000 firefighters have been attempting to control the fires.
 Unfortunately, meteorologists are predicting a third heatwave to develop as October begins.